 If water exists in the evaporation ponds (Figures 1-2A and 1-2B) when the ponds are scheduled for closure, the water will be transported via pipeline or truck to the water treatment plant for treatment and release.
 Pond sediment will be removed, analyzed to determine the content of the material and the appropriate method of management and disposal.
 The liner will be removed and disposed in the same manner as the pond sediment.
 Pond embankments developed by pond construction will be regraded to backfill the ponds.
 Pond backfill lifts will be compacted for stability and contoured to control drainage and have a positive drainage profile and to blend into the geomorphological character of the surrounding landforms.
-While the regraded site may not exactly match the erosional and depositional characters of the surrounding terrain, the grading will be conducted to blend the reclaimed area so that it is representative of the geomorphological character of the area in general and will meet the geomorphic objective of a stable landform that is resistant to excessive erosion.
+While the regraded site may not exactly match the erosional and depositional characters of the surrounding terrain, the grading will be conducted to blend the reclaimed area so that it is representative of the geomorphological character of the surrounding terrain, the grading will be conducted to blend the reclaimed area so that it is representative of a stable landform that is resistant to excessive erosion.